preaizeTheFool/Slv-Bangalore-bakers/README.md

 # 🧁 Bakers App

-A modern, cross-platform application designed for bakeries and customers to manage orders, showcase products, and streamline operations.
+A modern, cross-platform bakery management and ordering system designed for both **customers** and **bakers** to manage products, orders, and operations efficiently.
 Built with **React**, **Vite**, **TypeScript**, **Tailwind CSS**, and **shadcn/ui** for speed, performance, and a delightful user experience.

 ---